Some trees and hedgerows are protected. You need our permission before you do any work on them.

 An immediate risk of harm means there must be a present serious safety risk.
 If the danger is not immediate then the tree is not covered by this exemption to the need to obtain consent for the works to the tree from the Council, and a formal application for the works or felling of the tree would need to be submitted to us.
 Minimal works to render the tree safe must be carried out under this exception to needing our formal consent, and so it may be possible to carry out other works to the tree that remove an immediate risk of harm (if such harm exists).

 If the works are urgently necessary to remove an immediate risk of serious harm, then you must inform the Council by giving written notice via email to development.control@nwleicestershire.gov.uk and you must provide evidence of the hazard to the Council.
 Such evidence includes photographs of the damage, a plan showing the location of the tree and details of the tree species.
+We would advise you to seek the advice of a qualified and insured tree professional.
+The Arboricultural Association offer a list of Approved Contractors and Consultants.
 The Council will provide a written response to the notification within five working days.

 You (or the owner or person(s) carrying out the works to the protected tree) should also keep your own records of evidence, should you be challenged so that you can prove the works undertaken were necessary in the interests of safety to make the tree safe.
 The Council also maintains a record of all reported and confirmed dangerous trees/branches.